 Similar to other companies, it’s not expected to see negative reviews posted on a company’s website.
 That’s why we also reviewed the company on other websites, such as the Better Business Bureau (BBB).
 This was done to gain more information about this company’s practices and services.

 As stated on the website, the company does have an A+ rating from the BBB.
 This is a favorable rating, however, Resort Advisory Group has had 8 complaints between 2018 and 2021.
 With only a total of 22 reviews.

 Five of the complaints were specific to the products and services provided by Resort Advisory Group.

 As the Resort Advisory Group and its team appear to be quite involved in the customer complaint resolution process, for example, you can see them respond on BBB to any bad customer experiences.
 Though this is required in order to maintain a good rating on BBB.

 However, we have seen other timeshare exit companies completely ignore their current and former client posts on the BBB.

-While doing our review, Google had a 4.3 star rating, out of 5 stars.
-That’s with a total of 32 reviews and the overall takeaway were positive reviews related to their transparency, quick communication time and lack of pushy salesmen.
+While doing our review, Google had a 4.3-star rating, out of 5 stars.
+That’s with a total of 32 reviews and the overall takeaway was positive reviews related to their transparency, quick communication time, and lack of pushy salesmen.